-Add a remote user:
+Add a remote user

-- 1 Open the SQL Remote folder in the left pane, and then click the Remote Users folder. - 2 Double-click Add Remote User in the right pane.

-The Remote User Creation wizard appears.

-- 3 Type the name field as the name of the new remote user, and click Next. - 4 Ensure that the user is allowed to connect, and type the password field.
+- 1. Open the SQL Remote Users folder in the left pane. - Choose File ➤ New ➤ SQL Remote User.
+The Remote User Creation wizard appears. - 3.
+Type the name field as the name of the new remote user, and click Next. - 4.
+Ensure that the user is allowed to connect, and type the password field.
 Confirm the password by entering it again.
-Click Next.
+Click Next. - Select DBA permissions as well as REMOTE DBA permissions for the remote user.

-5 Select the File message type and enter the remote address field in the text box.
-Click Next.
-6 Select Send Then Close.
-Click Next.
-7 Select DBA permissions as well as REMOTE DBA permissions for the remote user.
-8 Click Finish to create the remote user.
-The remote user field appears in the Remote Users folder.
-Notes If y clic ou forget to set DBA permission in the wizard, you can set it by double- king the user, and checking DBA on the Authorities tab. have now created the users who will use this system.
+- Select the File message type and enter the remote address field in the text box.
+Click Next. - 7.
+Select Send Then Close, Click Next. - Click Finish to create the remote user.
+The remote user field appears in the SQL Remote Users folder.

+If you forget to set DBA permission in the wizard, you can set it by double-clicking the user, and checking DBA on the Authorities tab.

+You have now created the users who will use this system.